HashirZahir/FIFA-Player-Ratings/README.md

 5. [Long delays](http://doc.scrapy.org/en/latest/topics/autothrottle.html) were set for requests and number of concurrent requests are very low

 # Usage
 Run "scrapy crawl fifa -o player_stats.jl -s JOBDIR=attempt/spider1" in the root directory of the project.
 An "attempt" directory will be created locally with spider settings to allow pausing and resuming of jobs.
 To pause spider, press CRTL+C in the shell/cmd and wait for spider to shut down automatically.
 DO NOT press it twice as it will force shut the spider.
-To resume crawling, just enter the same command in the root directory again: "scrapy crawl fifa -o items.jl -s JOBDIR=attempt/spider1".
+To resume crawling, just enter the same command in the root directory again: "scrapy crawl fifa -o player_stats.jl -s JOBDIR=attempt/spider1".
 [Here](http://doc.scrapy.org/en/latest/topics/jobs.html) are the relavent scrapy docs.
 If you have no idea what I'm talking about, you can take a look [here](http://doc.scrapy.org/en/master/intro/overview.html) to setup scrapy.

 If there are any issues, please report them or if you would like any additional features, please request them!